Bibliophiles/cropandweed-dataset/trainREADME.md

 | `--target-dataset` | Dataset variant to create (choices: `CropOrWeed2`, `Fine24`, `CropsOrWeed9`, `Coarse1`etc.) | `CropOrWeed2` |
 | `--output-dir` | Directory where YOLO format labels will be saved | `./converted_annotations` |

-**Important:** Always use the base `CropAndWeed` directory for `--annotations-dir`, as it contains all annotations that are then filtered based on the `--target-dataset` parameter.
+**IMPORTANT:** Always use the base `CropAndWeed` directory for `--annotations-dir`, as it contains all annotations that are then filtered based on the `--target-dataset` parameter.

 **Output:**
 - Creates `converted_annotations/labels_CropOrWeed2/` with YOLO format `.txt` files